Francesco Barberini (1597–1679)

 Francesco Barberini (23 September 1597 – 10 December 1679) was an Italian Catholic Cardinal.
 The nephew of Pope Urban VIII (reigned 1623–1644), he benefited immensely from the nepotism practiced by his uncle.
 He was given various roles within the Vatican administration but his personal cultural interests, particularly in literature and the arts, meant that he became a highly significant patron.
 His secretary was the antiquarian Cassiano dal Pozzo who was also a discerning patron of the arts.
 Francesco was the elder brother of Cardinal Antonio Barberini and Taddeo Barberini who became Prince of Palestrina.

+Life

+He was born in Florence to Carlo Barberini and Costanza Magalotti.
+Barberinis mother was known for extreme piety.

+In 1600 his uncle Cardinal Maffeo Barberini invited his brother and his family to join him in Rome.
+During Barberinis childhood his and his two brothers education was closely supervised by their father and uncle.

+Barberinis two sisters Camilla and Clarice would both become Carmelite nuns.
+After the death of his father, his mother would join her daughters and retire to the convent Santissima Incarnazione del Divino Verbo in Rome.